Arlo and Janis by Jimmy Johnson for June 25, 2014

 17. Scrooge

-paul brians almost 10 years ago
+paul brians over 10 years ago

 It is actually possible to bargain successfully with cellphone companies over rates.
 Some offer senior discounts.
 If you threaten credibly to switch companies, you will be handed off to a specialist authorized to offer you a deal to stay with your current company.
 Both my wife and I have done this successfully.
 It doesn’t always work, but it’s worth a try.